josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - `WithSafeFixed<T, TArg, TResult>(String, TArg, ReadOnlyFixedContextFunc<T, TArg, TResult>)`: Performs a readonly fixed
   context function on the specified memory block with an additional argument and returns a value.

+## Buffers

+### Rxmxnx.PInvoke.AllocatedBuffer

+`Rxmxnx.PInvoke.BufferManager` is a utility class that provides various methods for working with managed buffers.

+- `BufferAutoCompositionEnabled`: Indicates whether metadata for any required buffer is auto-composed.

+- `Alloc<T>(UInt16, AllocatedBufferAction<T>, Boolean)`: Allocates a buffer with enough size to hold the given number of elements and executes the delegate.
+- `Alloc<T, TState>(UInt16, in TState, AllocatedBufferAction<T, TState>, Boolean)`: Allocates a buffer with enough size to hold the given number of elements and executes the delegate.
+- `Alloc<T, TResult>(UInt16, AllocatedBufferFunc<T, TResult>, Boolean)`: Allocates a buffer with enough size to hold the given number of elements and returns the result of delegate execution.
+- `Alloc<T, TState, TResult>(UInt16, AllocatedBufferFunc<T, TState, TResult>, Boolean)`: Allocates a buffer with enough size to hold the given number of elements and returns the result of delegate execution.

+- `Register<TBuffer>()`: Registers the buffer type to hold n objects.
+If the buffer type is composite, it also registers each of the binary spaces that make up the buffer.
+- `Register<TBuffer, T>()`: Registers the buffer type to hold n T values.
+If the buffer type is composite, it also registers each of the binary spaces that make up the buffer.
+- `RegisterNullable<TBuffer, T>()`: Registers the buffer type to hold n T nullable values.
+If the buffer type is composite, it also registers each of the binary spaces that make up the buffer.

+- `RegisterSpace<TSpace>()`: Registers the buffer types to hold 1 to n (2^p) objects.
+The buffer type must be a binary space of n elements.
+- `RegisterSpace<TSpace, T>()`: Registers the buffer types to hold 1 to n (2^p) values.
+The buffer type must be a binary space of n elements.
+- `RegisterNullableSpace<TSpace, T>()`: Registers the buffer types to hold 1 to n (2^p) nullable values.
+The buffer type must be a binary space of n elements.

 ## Utilities

 ### Rxmxnx.PInvoke.NativeUtilities